acolinisi/hpsc/README-scs.md

     $ git log -1

-If you do not know what specifically has changed, then clean and rebuild the SDK and the SSW stack to be safe (you do not usually need to rebuild the dependency sysroot) -- in the following commands, replace `PROFILE` with the name of the profile you are working with:
+Now you have the updated sources, and you need to clean, then re-build each group of components:

+1. Dependency sysroot: usually, you will not need to rebuild the dependency sysroot, since it is unlikely to change often, however if you know sysroot has changed, to clean and rebuild it:

+        $ make sdk/deps/clean sdk/hpsc-sdk-tools/sysroot/clean
+        $ make sdk/deps/sysroot

+2. The HPSC SDK including Zebu sub-component (do rebuild this when unsure):

         $ make sdk/clean sdk/fetch/clean sdk/zebu/clean
         $ make sdk sdk/zebu

+3. The HPSC SSW stack, in the following commands, replace `PROFILE` with the name of the profile you are working with (always rebuild this):

     $ make ssw/prof/PROFILE/clean
     $ make ssw/prof/PROFILE